 Goldfield Ghost Town — When the mine closed, this town “died” and became a ghost town in the early 1900s.
 It has been revised as a place for learning and entertainment.
 Tour the mine and stroll through Main Street to see what life was like when it was a thriving area.

-Heard Museum — This museum is an incredible place to learn about the Native American culture and art in this area.
-If you want to learn the real history of the Phoenix area, this is the place to do it.
+Heard Museum — This museum is an incredible place to learn about the Native American culture and art and the real history of the Phoenix area.

 Old Town Scottsdale — This is a quaint and beautiful old town bustling with shops and restaurants.
 You will find some of the best eateries in town here, including FnB, The Mission, and Malees on Main.

 Japanese Friendship Garden — You would never know you are in the middle of a huge city in the desert when you visit this quaint and serene garden.
 There’s a beautiful walking path with a koi pond, a small lake with a waterfall, and beautiful views.

 Dobbins Lookout — This is a scenic lookout point with the best views of downtown Phoenix.
-It’s located in South Mountain Park, one of my favorite places for hiking, where there are so many trails to choose from.
+It’s located in South Mountain Park, a great place for hiking, where there are so many trails to choose from.

-Musical Instrument Museum — This is one of my favorite museums in the world.
-It’s impeccably curated and brings music to life in an interesting and interactive way.
+Musical Instrument Museum — an incredible museum, impeccably curated and which brings music to life in an interesting and interactive way.

 Mystery Castle — This intriguing house was built in the 1930s from found and inexpensive materials.
 You’ll see plates, mugs, and other things used.
 One of the best ways to describe it is off-the-wall and interesting.